jermane/imm-2016/README.md

-# imm-2016
+#IMM 2016
-This is where I write what I'm learning in IMM
+This is where I write down  what I'm learning in IMM

+And so it begins:

+---

+Sept 9 Design Principals learning design makes the brain easy